fairdirect/foodrescue-app/README.md

     sudo apt install omegat
     ```

-10. **Install the database.** The application relies on the database that is the build output of [project `foodrescue-content`](https://github.com/fairdirect/foodrescue-content).
-Since during development we'll want to run the application without installing it, we'll have to install the database manually:
+10. **Install the database.** The application relies on a database that is the build output of [project `foodrescue-content`](https://github.com/fairdirect/foodrescue-content).
+During development we'll want to run the application without installing it every time. so we'll have to install the database manually to let the application find it.
+Instructions:

-    1. To build that database, follow [the project's README](https://github.com/fairdirect/foodrescue-content#readme).
-To install it.

-    2. Select the directory where to install the database.
+    1. Select the directory where to install the database.
 This depends on your operating system.
 Select a suitable location with path type `AppLocalDataLocation` from [Qt's list of standard locations](https://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
 For Linux, this would be `/usr/local/share/foodrescue/` or `~/.local/share/foodrescue/`.

-    3. Copy the database there, using filename `foodrescue-content.sqlite3`.

-    4. Add the relevant indexes to the database.
-They increase database size by ~12% but reduce the query time of the typical queries in Food Rescue App from 44 s to 0.2 s.

-        ```
-        sqlite3 foodrescue-content.sqlite3 <<SQLEND
-            CREATE INDEX idx_code ON products(code);
-            CREATE INDEX idx_categories_topics ON topic_categories(category_id,topic_id);
-            CREATE INDEX idx_category_names ON category_names(category_id);
-        SQLEND
-        ```

-        TODO: Add these indexes by default in the database build process, then remove the instruction from here.
+    2. Download the latest available version of the database from [foodrescue-content releases](https://github.com/fairdirect/foodrescue-content/releases) and place it into the database directory.
+(If you want, you can of course also follow the [foodrescue-content README](https://github.com/fairdirect/foodrescue-content#readme) to build the database yourself.)

+    3. Unpack the downloaded database: `unzip foodrescue-content.sqlite3.zip`.
+You should now have a file `foodrescue-content.sqlite3` that Food Rescue App will find at startup.

 ## 5.3.
 Linux Build Process